KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ## Things To Note

 1. If possible, minimise the use of `msg.sender` within your smart contract.
 If you were to call a function within the wrapper contract, `msg.sender` [is the wrapper contract address](https://ethereum.stackexchange.com/questions/28972/who-is-msg-sender-when-calling-a-contract-from-a-contract) instead of your wallet address.
-2. When converting from Token to ETH/Token, the user is required to **first call the `approve` function** to give an allowance to the smart contract executing the `transferFrom` function.
+2. If the source token is not ETH (ie. an ERC20 token), the user is required to **first call the ERC20 `approve` function** to give an allowance to the smart contract executing the `transferFrom` function.
 3. To prevent front running, the contract limits the gas price trade transactions can have.
 The transaction will be reverted if the limit is exceeded.
 To query for the maximum gas limit, check the public variable `maxGasPrice`.

 ```js